-Specificity, sensitivity, and robustness are critical in forensic casework, and all are affected by the annealing temperature (T_m) .
-Since the actual T_m may vary depending on cycler conditions, the assay was validated in a range surrounding the optimal T_m of the Investigator ESSplex SE Plus reaction (61°C).
+Specificity, sensitivity, and robustness are critical in forensic casework, and all are affected by the annealing temperature (T_m).
+Since the actual T_m may vary depending on cycler conditions, the assay was validated in a range surrounding the optimal T_m of the Investigator ESSplex Plus reaction (61°C).

-Annealing temperatures between 56°C and 66°C were applied to the amplification of 500 pg Control DNA XY13 and PCR was performed on an Eppendorf[®] Mastercycler[®] ep instrument.
-Reactions using annealing temperatures between 56°C and 64.4°C resulted in full profiles.
-Good interlocus balance was observed for the temperature range of 59.2-62.8°C. However, the average peak height of markers was best for the conditions closest to the actual annealing temperature of 61°C (Figure 2).
-First dropouts were observed at 65.7°C. No nonspecific PCR products were observed above an annealing temperature of 57.5°C. In order to ensure optimal performance of the assay, we strongly recommend regular calibration of thermal cyclers.
+Annealing temperatures between 55°C and 67°C were applied to the amplification of 500 pg Control DNA XY13 and PCR was performed on an Eppendorf[®] Mastercycler[®] ep instrument.
+Reactions using annealing temperatures between 55°C and 64.5°C resulted in full profiles.
+Similar overall peak heights were observed for the temperature range 58.5-63°C. However, the peak balance between markers was best for the conditions closest to the actual annealing temperature of 61°C (Figure 2 and Figure 3).
+The first dropouts were observed at 66°C. No nonspecific PCR products were observed.
+In order to ensure optimal performance of the assay, we strongly recommend regular calibration of thermal cyclers.